HaoWang-SSCA/website/design/Meeting-Video-Embed/walkthrough.md

 Each page now includes:
 - A "视频" (Video) button that toggles the player.
-- Logic to automatically convert standard YouTube URLs to embeddable URLs.
+- Logic to robustly extract YouTube IDs from various link formats (watch?v=, youtu.be, embed, etc.).
+- Use the privacy-focused `youtube-nocookie.com` domain for better compatibility.
 - A responsive `iframe` container for the video.

 ## Verification Results